SaranyaMeiyyappan/architecture-migration/high-level-narrative.md

 ### Outcome (always quantify)

 “This significantly reduced environment issues, improved deployment confidence, and helped teams focus more on feature development rather than infrastructure problems.”

+> [!Tip]
+> “Is this related to payments?”
+>
+> “Indirectly, yes.
+These systems supported critical business workflows where stability and correctness were essential.
+Any environment or deployment issue could potentially impact customer-facing flows, so reliability was a top priority.”